LadyKerr/cli-skills-copilot-talk/slides.md

 ---

 # Top Questions about using the terminal
-10 most asked questions about using the terminal answered by _gh_ copilot cli
+Most asked questions about using the terminal answered by _gh_ copilot cli

 ---
 layout: full